wmahfoudh/crabocr/README.md

 # CrabOCR

 **CrabOCR** is a high-performance, stateless PDF-to-text converter designed specifically for LLM ingestion pipelines.
-It leverages **MuPDF** for precise rendering and **Tesseract** for optical character recognition, producing clean UTF-8 text output from scanned documents and complex PDF layouts.
+It uses **MuPDF** for rendering and **Tesseract** for optical character recognition, and produces UTF-8 text output from scanned documents or complex PDF layouts.

+## Context

+CrabOCR idea came after repeatedly hitting PDF extraction failures in **automation workflows** like n8n or Power Automate.
+Due to the complexity of the PDF format and the million features it can hide, traditional text extraction is inherently fragile.
+For LLM pipelines, consistent extraction matters more than perfect text; modern language models excel at interpreting noisy OCR output, but the flow will fail completely when a PDF can't be processed.

-Unlike traditional tools, CrabOCR is built to be:
+CrabOCR is built to be:
 *   **Stateless & Pipe-friendly**: Reads from stdin, writes to stdout.
 Perfect for containerized environments and Unix pipelines.
 *   **Statically Linked**: Distribued as a single, dependency-free binary (Linux/Musl).
+Can be used in a cloud function.
 *   **Fast**: Uses direct C-API bindings to MuPDF and Tesseract, avoiding shell-out overhead.
+*   **Consistent**: No Surprises, it renders all PDFs to images before OCR.
+Lower quality than text extraction (when text layers exist), but works consistently on any PDF, scanned, e-signed, encrypted, or malformed.

 ## Features

 *   **PDF to Text**: Converts scanned and native PDFs to plain text.
 *   **Standard Input/Output**: Seamless integration with other tools (e.g., `cat doc.pdf | crabocr | llm-ingest`).
-*   **Zero Runtime Dependencies**: The static binary runs on any modern Linux distro (Arch, Alpine, Debian, Ubuntu, etc.) without installing separate libraries.
+*   **Zero Runtime Dependencies**: The static binary runs on any modern Linux distro.
+Should build on Windows (not tested).
 *   **Configurable**: Control OCR language and rendering DPI via CLI arguments.

 ## Installation

 ### Static Binary (Recommended for Linux)

-You can download the latest static binary from the [Releases page](https://github.com/wmahfoudh/crabocr/releases).
+You can download the latest static linux binary from the [Releases page](https://github.com/wmahfoudh/crabocr/releases).
 Alternatively, you can build it yourself either locally or using Docker (see [Building from Source](#building-from-source)).

 ### Docker Image